gine/woocommerce-apg-sms-notifications/readme.txt

 * *French*: pour ([**Studios Jurdan**](http://www.jurdan.biz)).

 == Support ==
-Since **WooCommerce - APG SMS Notifications** is totally free, **Art Project Group** only provides payment [**Technical Support**](https://wcprojectgroup.es/tienda/ticket-de-soporte) service.
+Since **WC - APG SMS Notifications** is totally free, **Art Project Group** only provides payment [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.
 In any case **Art Project Group** provide any kind of free technical support.

 == Donation ==
-Did you liked and you have proved useful **WooCommerce - APG SMS Notifications** on your website?
+Did you liked and you have proved useful **WC - APG SMS Notifications** on your website?
 We would appreciate a [small donation](https://artprojectgroup.es/tienda/donacion) that will help us to continue improving this plugin and create more plugins totally free for the entire WordPress community.

 == Thanks ==
-* To [Chirag Vora](https://profiles.wordpress.org/chirag740) for having inspired to create **WooCommerce - APG SMS Notifications**.
+* To [Chirag Vora](https://profiles.wordpress.org/chirag740) for having inspired to create **WC - APG SMS Notifications**.
 * To all that use it.
 * All that you help to improve it.
 * All you made donations.